MENUCLOSE

 Find us by

-Drawing on the exhibition Take a Breath join us for a conversation with special guests Mary Cremin, (Head of Programming, IMMA); Nina McGowan (Professional Freediver, artist and climate change activist), Isabel Nolan (artist) and Ian Robertson (Emeritus Professor of Psychology, Co-Director Global Brain Health Institute, TCD) as we talk about breath, and the themes that underpin the Take a Breath exhibition.
-Presented and hosted by Luke Clancy of RTÉ lyric fm’s Culture File in the series The Culture Files Debate.
+Drawing on the exhibition Take a Breath this conversation with special guests Mary Cremin, (Head of Programming, IMMA); Nina McGowan (Professional Freediver, artist and activist), Isabel Nolan (artist) and Ian Robertson (Emeritus Professor of Psychology, Co-Director Global Brain Health Institute, TCD) talks about breath, and the themes that underpin the Take a Breath exhibition.
+Presented and hosted by Luke Clancy of RTÉ lyric fm’s Culture File in the series The Culture File Debate.

 For this episode of The Culture File Debate, Luke Clancy and guests discuss the varied routes that bring them to consider, and work with, breath, from our communal dependence on breathable air, to the deeply personal act of breathing, to the uncommon states of mind and body rooted in attention to breath.

-This is an in-person event, recorded live at IMMA for broadcasted on RTÉ lyric fm’s The Culture File Debate.
-Presented in association with the exhibition Take a Breath.
+This debate is presented in association with the exhibition Take a Breath.

 RTÉ lyric fm: Culture File